koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 Korbak et al.'s [conditional pretraining](https://arxiv.org/abs/2302.08582) prepends either `<good>` or `<bad>` to each sentence in a document, depending on how that sentence is scored by e.g. a reward model.
 At inference time, you simply condition the model on `<good>`.
 Korbak et al. found that conditional training improves the alignment of the trained model - even compared to finetuning!
 For most tasks, conditional training improved alignment more than filtering the data _and_ it seemed to damage capabilities less.
 ![Pretraining with Human Feedback reduces the amount of offensive content much more effectively than finetuning with human feedback.](pretraining_alignment.png)

-Figure: By sandwiching poorly rated text with `<bad>`, LMs learn to be less toxic.
+Figure: By prefixing poorly rated text with `<bad>`, LMs learn to be less toxic.

 There's a "gotcha" - they only trained on 124M GPT-2-small models. :( I wasn't able to find more modern followup work.